trodrigu/Projects/README.md

 Mega Project List
 ========
-Tommy's Repo of practical projects I solve in Ruby to learn the language.
+Tommy's Repo of practical projects I solved in Ruby to learn the language.
 A list of practical projects that anyone can solve in any programming language (See [solutions](https://github.com/thekarangoel/Projects-Solutions)).
 These projects are divided in multiple categories, and each category has it's own folder.

 To get started, simply fork this repo.